FENECON Home 10 assembly and operating instructions

 -

 After eye contact: Immediately flush eye(s) with running water for 15 minutes and seek medical advice.
-Delayed treatment may cause serious damage to health.
+Delayed treatment can cause serious damage to health.

 -